alexandreannic/drc-react-ts-interview/README.md

 `Table` should work with any kind of data, not only `User`.

 **🏎 Performance**\
-Consider that the application could be led to work with dozens of thousands of rows.
+Consider that the application could be led to **work with hundreds of thousands of rows**.
 In its current state, it is not performance enough to face this load.
 Try to optimize the performance by any means possible!

 **✅ Typing**\
 Remove as much `any` as possible.
 Force correctness of `Table` parameters.